rgriff23/Primate_cranial_evolution/README.md

 [Randi H. Griffin]()

-This repository contains the R code for my ongoing dissertation work.
+This repository contains the R code for part of my ongoing dissertation work.

 ___